Pathology Lab Test Expert Witness qualifications and experience

 According to Decision Health, the general description of these types of tests, “Molecular pathology procedures are tests performed at the molecular level to diagnose, treat, and provide prognostic indicators for genetic disorders, cancer, infectious diseases, and in the case of transplant procedures, to identify tissue histocompatibility.
 Molecular pathology procedures vary in complexity.
 The levels take into account the amount of professional work and the laboratory costs required to perform the procedure.
 Level 2 tests involve identification of 2-10 single nucleotide variants (SNPs), 1 methylated variant, or 1 somatic variant (typically performed using non-sequencing target variant analysis), or detection of a dynamic mutation disorder/triplet repeat.
 The molecular pathologist reviews the patient’s medical history, clinical findings, and results of other diagnostic tests and procedures.
 The Level 2 test is then performed.
 A number of Level 2 tests are specifically identified under this code.
 Molecular pathology procedures that are not specifically identified here but require similar levels of professional expertise, similar amounts of work and laboratory costs, and are performed by similar techniques but do not have a more specific code should also be reported with 81401.
 Following performance of the test, the molecular pathologist interprets the results and provides a detailed written report of the findings.”

-Pathology Test Billing Expert Experience
+Selected Pathology Test Billing Testifying Expert Witness Experience

 I. Retained by Defense in case of Plaintiff v.
 Leading Academic Medical Center and Pathology Group